tencentyun/intlcloud-documents/yehe_doc/通信服务/短信/国内短信/国内短信快速入门（新）_intl_en.md

 This document uses sending a message `[Tencent Cloud] Your verification code is: XXXX` to mobile numbers in Mainland China as an example to describe how to get started with the Mainland China SMS service.
-For more concepts related to SMS, please see [Common Concepts](https://intl.cloud.tencent.com/document/product/382/13299).
+For more concepts related to SMS, please see Common Concepts

 >The new version of console is displayed to users who activate the SMS service after September 18, 2019 by default.

 ## Step 1.
 Activate the SMS service
 ### Signing up for a Tencent Cloud account
-- If you don't have a Tencent Cloud account yet, you need to [sign up for a Tencent Cloud account](https://intl.cloud.tencent.com/document/product/378/17985) and verify your organizational identity.
+- If you don't have a Tencent Cloud account yet, you need to [sign up for a Tencent Cloud account and verify your organizational identity.
 - If you already have a Tencent Cloud account and verified your identity, you can proceed directly to the next step.

 ### Applying for activation of SMS